top of page

 Ilse

-From Iquitos to Santa Rosa by Boat - Crossing the Amazon Rainforest in Peru (2026 Guide)
+Travel by Boat from Iquitos to Santa Rosa and Tabatinga - Crossing the Amazon Rainforest in Peru (2026 Guide)

 Traveling from Iquitos to Santa Rosa by boat is the only way to reach the Peru–Colombia–Brazil border through the Amazon rainforest.
 In this guide, I explain the difference between the slow cargo boat and the fast boat, how much tickets cost (in PEN), where to buy them, how long the journey really takes, and how to cross the border to Leticia or Tabatinga step by step.
 If you’re planning to continue through the Amazon overland, this is everything you need to know before getti